Entanglement in the Dicke subspace: Conclusion

 More broadly, we expect that the connections developed here between entanglement theory, polynomial positivity, and SOS methods will open several new research directions.
 We conclude by outlining two concrete avenues for future work.

-Firstly, it will be interesting to understand the multipartite states that are invariant under the diagonal unitary group, generalizing the LDUI states from \cite{singh2021diagonal, Johnston_2019}.
-These bipartite versions of LDUI states can be parameterized using matrix pairs, and entanglement-theoretic properties can be understood as convex cones of matrix pairs.
+Firstly, it will be interesting to understand the multipartite states that are invariant under the diagonal unitary group, generalizing the LDUI (Local Diagonal Unitary Invariant) states from \cite{singh2021diagonal, Johnston_2019}.
+The bipartite versions of LDUI states can be parameterized using matrix pairs, and entanglement-theoretic properties can be understood as convex cones of matrix pairs.
 The bipartite mixtures of Dicke states are exactly the LDUI states where these matrices are equal.
 Therefore, it seems possible that multipartite LDUI states allow a similar description, replacing matrices with \emph{tensors}.

 The second question centers on extendibility hierarchies.
 In this paper, we consider a hierarchy that was well-suited for bosonic states, which we call the $(n,r)$-hypergraph extendibility.
 There are other extendibility hierarchies introduced for quantum states in the literature.
 Since bosonic states are permutation symmetric (i.e. they satisfy $P_{\pi} \rho = \rho P_{\pi}$ for all $\pi \in S_n$), can one imagine another extendibility hierarchy in which the extensions are required to be permutation symmetric instead of bosonic?
 Is there a gap between this hierarchy and the one we consider for bosonic states?